tktracker/IntuneDocs/intune/enrollment/ios-enroll.md

 - Conditional Access to email and company data
 - Company Portal app

-### How users enroll corporate-owned iOS devices with user affinity
+### How users enroll corporate-owned iOS/iPadOS devices with user affinity

 1. When users turn on their device, they are prompted to complete the Setup Assistant.
 2. After completing setup, users are prompted for an Apple ID.
 They must provide an Apple ID to allow the device to install Company Portal.
-3. The iOS device automatically installs the Company Portal app from the App Store.
+3. The iOS/iPadOS device automatically installs the Company Portal app from the App Store.
 4. Users should launch the Company Portal app and sign in using the credentials (like the unique personal name or UPN) that are associated with their subscription in Intune.
 5. After logging in, enrollment is complete.
 Users can now use this device with the full set of capabilities.